1. The First Anglo-Burmese War began in __________.

 Explanation: The Duar War started in 1864 under Viceroy John Lawrence.

-57. The main reason for the Duar War was:
+57. The main reason for the Duar War was__________.

 A) Bhutan’s raids into Assam and Bengal Duars